rpardini/docker-registry-proxy/README.md

 ### TL,DR

-A caching proxy for Docker; allows centralized management of registries and their authentication; caches images from *any* registry.
+A caching proxy for Docker; allows centralised management of registries and their authentication; caches images from *any* registry.

 ### What?